DangerousThings/flexsecure-applets/docs/1-technology.md

 JCOP is an embedded operating system for secure elements, which implements the JavaCard and GlobalPlatform specifications.
 It is mainly developed by NXP, and used on their chips.

 On some chips, JCOP might provide additional proprietary functionality.
-The version running on the FlexSecure is JCOP4, which implements GP 2.2.1 and 2.3, and is compatible to the JC API 3.0.4 Classic and 3.0.5 Classic.
+The version running on the flexSecure is JCOP4, which implements GP 2.2.1 and 2.3, and is compatible to the JC API 3.0.4 Classic and 3.0.5 Classic.

 ## ISO 7816 and Personal Computer / Smart Card (PC/SC)